kibblewhite/Google-APIClient-PHP-Authentication-Service-Account-Example/README.md

 By going to 'Account > Admin Roles' under 'Group Admin' (https://admin.google.com/ac/roles/)

 The 'Admin SDK' API also has to be enabled in the GCP project.
-This is classed as an external service, so you should make the OAuth Conset Screen settings for external use.
+This is classed as an external service, so you should make the OAuth Consent Screen settings for external use.

 Besure to correct create and configure a OAuth 2.0 Client and a Service Account.